 As summer gets closer every day, families across the country are planning out their long-awaited vacations.
 With so many destinations across the country, it can be overwhelming to narrow your search down to just one.
-That’s why we’ve put together the 5 must-see US RV travel destinations of 2019.
+That’s why we’ve put together the 5 must-see US RV travel destinations.
 Hopefully, this list will inspire you to decide on a fun adventure for your fun summer travel plans.

 Rocky Mountain National Park, Colorado